nycdoe-cs4all/cs4all-blueprint-gatsby/README.md

   - Changed certain syntax to match React
     - eg. In React, `class` becomes `className` because it follows camel case for DOM attributes(class, style, id, etc.)
 - Created navbar component

+## For Posterity

+### Converting CS4All Blueprint V1.0 pages into V2.0 Gatsby components

+_Quick Note 1: You may not have to follow every single step for each component.
+It is possible that, for example, some files won't include comments or inline styling in the original HTML.
+In that case, move on to the next step._
+_Quick Note 2: If, after following these steps, the page still does not work, use other pages as a reference or flag the file in some way for additional eyes._

+1. Add the V1.0 page into `src/pages` and change the extension to .js.
+2. Copy the contents of `src/pages/boilerplate.js` into the top of the file you're working in, and un-comment the code.
+3. Change the title of the `<SEO />` component to the name of the page. eg. if the file is called `cs-and-the-city.js`, name it CS and the City.
+4. Delete every line in the old HTML code that contains `{% %}`, such as: `{% extends "base.html" %} {% load i18n %} {% block content %}`
+5. Find every instance of `class=` and replace it with `className=` -- because React supports camel case, and lower case "class" means something different in the React DOM.
+6. Find every `xlink:href=` and replace it with `xlinkHref=`.
+7. Turn every inline HTML comment into a React comment.
+Replace the `<!--` at the beginning of every comment with `{/*` and replace the `-->` at the end of every comment with `*/}`.
+For example, `<!-- end of section -->` should be: `{/* end of section */}`.
+8. Turn every inline style into a React inline style.
+In React, inline styling is done with nested objects, where every property is written in camel-case and every value is written in quotations.
+For example, `<h1 style="background-color: blue;"> Hi </h1>` becomes `<h1 style={{backgroundColor: 'blue'}}> Hi </h1>`.
+Instead of putting a semicolon between every property, put a comma.
+9. Cut/copy all of the HTML code from the original site that you've just edited and paste it where the comment at the top of the file(the code you copied from the boilerplate) says "children -- the HTML code for the site".
+10. Rename the component from `Boilerplate` to the name of the site, written in camelcase.
+For example, if the file is called `cs-and-the-city.js`, turn `const Boilerplate` into `const CSAndTheCity`.